 Processing is slightly different at every correctional facility.
 Some facilities have a Visitor Hospitality Center where you can wait, change clothes, get a cup of coffee, and relax until you are called for your visit.

 Visiting Rooms also vary.
 Some visiting rooms are like high school cafeterias with chairs, tables, and vending machines.
-Others have a counter that winds around the room where offenders sit on one side and visitors on the other side.
-In that instance, offenders will sit facing the Correction Officer’s desk.
+Others have a counter that winds around the room where incarcerated individuals sit on one side and visitors on the other side.
+In that instance, incarcerated individuals will sit facing the Correction Officer’s desk.

 Generally, once you are in the visiting room, you cannot leave without terminating your visit.